World of Warcraft: Starting a character or play session

 Before the introduction of World of Warcraft's seventh expansion "Battle for Azeroth", both "Normal" and "RP" servers were each divided into two separate categories: PvE servers and PvP servers.
 This has since been removed after the implementation of the "War Mode" option, which allows any player (of level 20 and higher) on any server to determine whether they want to actively participate in PvP combat or not, by enabling War Mode in two of the game's capital cities.

 Realms are also categorized by language, with in-game support in the language available.

 Players can make new characters on all realms within the region, and it is also possible to move already established characters between realms for a fee.

 Races and factions

 To create a new character, in keeping with the storyline of previous Warcraft games, players must choose between the opposing factions of the Alliance or the Horde; Pandaren, which were added in Mists of Pandaria, do not commit to a faction until after the starting zone is completed.
-Characters from the opposing factions can perform rudimentary communication (most often just "emotes"), but only members of the same faction can speak, mail, group and join guilds.
+Characters from the opposing factions can form cross-faction groups and engage in most types of instanced content, such as raids and dungeons, together.
+As of patch 10.1, 'Embers of Neltharion', characters can also join guilds of the opposing faction.
 The player selects the new character's race, such as orcs or trolls for the Horde, or humans or dwarves for the Alliance.
 Players must select the class for the character, with choices such as mages, warriors, and priests available.
 Most classes are limited to particular races.